stanford-assu/petition-app/README.md

 ### Things that still need to be done:
 - Bulk import of grad/undergrad status
 - Do we want to restict who can sign what type of petition?
+(Yes)
 - Should there be different types of petitions?
+(Yes)
-- Prevent people from editing after N signatures
+- Prevent people from editing after N signatures (Yes)

 Copyright assigned to the Associated Students of Stanford University, licensed publically under the GPLv2.